Metrics That Define Revenue Operations Success

 An NPS of 30 or higher is considered good in the SaaS industry, with scores above 50 being considered excellent.

-Sales and marketing alignment is a critical component of a successful RevOps strategy.
+Sales and marketing alignment is a critical component of a triumphant RevOps strategy and to enhance revenue metrics' success.
 Metrics that help measure this alignment include:

 a.
 Marketing Qualified Leads (MQLs): MQLs are leads that have been deemed more likely to convert based on their engagement with marketing efforts.
 Tracking the number of MQLs can help evaluate the effectiveness of your marketing initiatives